ABOUT KIM HARTLEROAD

 The Blue Cape Cellars name and logo honor Kim’s late mother Aletha who proudly wore a blue cape in her duties as a caring registered nurse.
 The golden fields of grain pictured on the label are reminiscent of the golden wheat she grew up around on her family’s farm in Kansas.

-The Blue Cape Cellars wines are made in Santa Barbara and feature Santa Rita Hills and Los Alamos vineyards.
+The Blue Cape Cellars wines are made in Santa Barbara County and feature vintages from Santa Rita Hills and Los Alamos vineyards.
 Kim still resides in Phoenix, Arizona, but travels to California as often as possible.
 He looks forward to retiring from his corporate job and moving to California within the next two years to be at the winery full time.
 Cheers to this passionate new Santa Barbara producer!